 - Are from businesses that you were not expecting to hear from.

 - Take you to a landing page or website that is not the legitimate URL of the company the email is purporting to be sent from.

 If your company’s email accounts aren’t protected, emails like the one above are almost certainly being received by your staff.
 Cybercriminals know people can be tricked; that’s why they send out millions of scam messages and put so much effort into making them look convincing.

 People are not machines; we're all capable of making bad judgement calls.
 Without email filtering protecting your business, it’s just a matter of time before someone in your organisation has a momentary lapse of judgement and clicks on the wrong thing.

-For a few dollars per staff member per month, you can protect your business with MailGuard's predictive email security.
+For a few dollars per staff member per month, you can protect your business with MailGuard's predictive and advanced email security.

-Talk to an expert at MailGuard today about making your company's network secure: click here.
+Talk to a solution consultant at MailGuard today about securing your company's network.